 Encouraging your kids to be open to new experiences and engaged in the world around them is all part of the mentality of travel.
 As your kids get older, you will continually have opportunities to encourage them to develop their travel mentality.

 For our family, before we even gave them this experience of travelling the world, we were always trying to encourage our kids to explore, wherever they were.
-Since they were babies, our kids were used to being in new environments and taking small trips around our state.
 Now that we’re travelling full time, they’re able to adapt to the new places we visit and go with the flow.